VernierST/godirect-examples/python/readme.md

 - Turn on your Go Direct device.
   - If running an example with a USB connection, then connect the device via USB.
 - Run the Python example.
 (If you are using IDLE, click on “Run Module” from the Run menu.)

+## VPython and Web VPython Examples

+Before diving in to the getting started examples, note that there are folders with other examples.
+Specifically, we have created support for combining Go Direct sensors with VPython.
+Talk about Web VPython
+Link to the VPython getting started readme doc.

 ## About the Getting Started Examples